James-Li112/pgai_voice/README.md

 python first_call.py --scenario schedule
 ```

-That single command runs an entire call end to end: it dials the test line, streams audio in both directions through the Realtime pipeline, logs the transcript turn by turn, and downloads the recording when Twilio's webhook fires.
+This only places the call: it dials the test line via Twilio's REST API and prints the call SID, then exits.
+Everything else — streaming audio through the Realtime pipeline, logging the transcript turn by turn, and downloading the recording — happens asynchronously in the already-running `server.py`, which Twilio connects to the moment the call is answered.
+That's why the server has to be up first.

 Omit `--scenario` to use the default (`schedule`).